Google Business Profile Optimisation:

 AI-Powered Search Results

-According to Search Engine Journal, voice searches are rapidly approaching 50% of all searches.
-According to AI integration analysis, Google’s AI pulls information directly from Business Profiles to answer voice queries and populate AI-generated search overviews.
+Voice searches are rapidly approaching 50% of all searches.
+Google’s AI pulls information directly from Business Profiles to answer voice queries and populate AI-generated search overviews.

 WhatsApp Integration

-According to Click Marketing, recent Google updates include WhatsApp integration for direct customer communication.
-According to communication trends, UK customers increasingly prefer instant messaging over traditional phone calls for business enquiries.
+Recent Google updates include WhatsApp integration for direct customer communication.
+UK customers increasingly prefer instant messaging over traditional phone calls for business enquiries.

 Mobile-First Everything

-According to Statista data, over 60% of UK web traffic comes from mobile devices.
-According to user behaviour, most local searches occur on smartphones whilst customers are actively looking for immediate solutions—”open now,” “near me,” “emergency.”
+Over 60% of UK web traffic comes from mobile devices.
+Most local searches occur on smartphones whilst customers are actively looking for immediate solutions—”open now,” “near me,” “emergency.”

 Measuring Your Profile Performance